stefanwiegmann/StewieUserBundle/README.md

 User Bundle for Symfony 5
 ----------------------------------

-### Prerequisites

-#### Bootstrap / Fontawesome / JS

-This bundle is tested with and requires

-- jquery-3.4.1
-- popper-1.16.0
-- bootstrap-4.4.1
-- fontawesome-free-5.13.0

-Make sure to include in your project.

-#### Layout

-Templates extend `layout.html.twig`.
-Make sure to provide this and define the follwoing blocks:

-- main (security forms, register - usually public)
-- content (all other content, usually behind some firewall)

 ### Step 1: Install and enable the Bundle

 Open a command console, enter your project directory and execute the